Granger Smith's Son Died in ''Drowning Accident at Home,'' Rep Reveals

 "I have to deliver unthinkable news.
 We've lost our youngest son, River Kelly Smith," the 39-year-old star announced on Instagram and Twitter.
 "Following a tragic accident, and despite doctor's best efforts, he was unable to be revived."

-While the "Tractor" singer didn't share many details about his son's "tragic accident," a rep for the country star confirmed River's cause of death to People.
+While the "Backroad Song" singer didn't share many details about his son's "tragic accident," a rep for the country star confirmed River's cause of death to People.
 The 3-year-old "died in a tragic drowning accident at home," a rep told the publication in a statement.

 In Granger's heartbreaking announcement, he shared that he and his wife Amber Bartlett "made the decision to say our last goodbyes and donate his organs so that other children will be given a second chance at life."